United Kingdom profile - Overview

 More generally, anti-EU feeling, fed by a concern over national sovereignty and perceptions of diminished autonomy, is strong among many Britons.

-Prime Minister David Cameron, under pressure from the right of his Conservative Party, has promised a referendum on whether to remain in the European Union in 2017, and will seek radical EU reform beforehand to justify continued membership.
+Prime Minister David Cameron, under pressure from the right of his Conservative Party, has scheduled a referendum on whether to remain in the European Union for June 2016.

 In response to growing dissatisfaction with the UK's traditionally highly centralised nature, the London government devolved powers to separate parliaments in Scotland and Wales in 1999.